vleplat/GRAVIDY/README.md

 ### 1. **Stiefel Manifold Optimization** (`gravidy_st_benchmark.py`)
 **What it does:** Optimizes functions on the Stiefel manifold (matrices with orthogonal columns) **What it compares:**
-- GRAVIDY–St (Fast) - Our main algorithm
+- GRAVIDY–St (Fast) - Our main algorithm with Newton-Krylov inner solver
-- GRAVIDY–St (NR-Dense) - Dense variant
 - Wen–Yin Cayley - Classical method
 - RGD–QR - Riemannian gradient descent